-- 10. Timeliness and Scope: Predetermined sustainability performance targets must comprise a new or strengthened set of key performance indicator (KPI) targets and timeframe.
+10. Additionality - Timeliness and Scope: Predetermined sustainability performance targets (SPTs) must comprise a new or strengthened set of key performance indicator (KPI) targets and a new timeframe.
 An issuer should not issue a bond with target levels and plans used in previous issuances.
-The use of more than one KPI is encouraged. - 11.
-SLBs' sustainability performance targets must be material to the issuer's central ESG strategy.
-In the case of corporates, they should be mapped to the SASB standards for the sector in which the company operates. - 12.
-Trajectory: SLBs must have yearly checkpoints in addition to the KPI "trigger point."
-The KPI "trigger point" should be midway (or earlier) between the issuance date and the earlier of the maturity date or call date.
+The use of more than one KPI is encouraged, with the possibility of intermediate milestones.

+11. Materiality - SLB sustainability performance targets must be material to the issuer's central ESG strategy.
+In the case of corporate bonds, performance targets should be mapped to leading international standards for the sector in which the company/issuer operates.
+In the case of sovereign bonds, the issuer should explain why the chosen KPIs matter to their socioeconomic and environmental objectives.